danfuzz/lactoserv/doc/configuration.md

   type is inferred from the extension on the path.
 If neither `body` nor `filePath` is specified (that is, for an empty body), then this must not be specified either.
+* `etag` &mdash; ETag-generating options.
+If present, the response comes with an `ETag` header.
+See "ETag Configuration" below for details.
 * `filePath` &mdash; Optional absolute filesystem path to the file to respond with.